-Federal Department of Economic Affairs, Federal Department of Economic Affairs, Education and Research EAER State Secretariat for Economic Affairs SECO Colombian-Swiss Intellectual Property Project (COLIPRI) Phase 2 The COLIPRI project Phase 2 aimed at contributing to entrepreneurs, creators, researchers and producers in Colombia benefitting from a strengthened intellectual property system.
+Schweizerische Eidgenossenschaft Confédération suisse Confederazione Svizzera Confederaziun svizra Swiss Confederation Federal Department of Economic Affairs, Education and Research EAER State Secretariat for Economic Affairs SECO Colombian-Swiss Intellectual Property Project (COLIPRI) Phase 2 The overall goal of the COLIPRI project Phase 2 is to contribute that entrepreneurs, creators, researchers and producers in Colombia benefit from an improved intellectual property system.
 Project background and context Colombia is well integrated into the international system of intellectual property rights (IPRs), as it has acceded to the main important treaties.
 While the national IPR legal framework and institutions are already well developed, challenges still remain.
 As in many other countries, constraints continue to impede the effective enforcement of IPRs.
 Furthermore, right holders do not yet fully exploit the potential of these rights.
-Both enforcement and use of IPR issues are partly the result of limited public awareness of IPRs, their use and benefit.
+Both enforcement and use of IPR issues are partly the result of limited public awareness of IPRs and of how to use of the benefits that IPRs can offer.
 The COLIPRI project was initiated at the specific request by the Colombian government to the Swiss Confederation, in order to enable Colombia to capitalise on its internal strengths.
-After the successful implementation of the COLIPRI Project Phase 1 (2012-2018), the Phase 2 was implemented in order to further consolidate Colombia's national intellectual property system to increase innovation, competitiveness, and economic diversification.
-Objectives The COLIPRI Project Phase 2 included following objectives: - The National Intellectual Property Policy (2022-2031) was updated, and is being implemented and enforced according to its action plan; - Intellectual property registration and administration entities provide efficient and user-friendly services; and - IPR entities, academia and private sector representatives promote acquisition, use and transfer of IPRs to potential users.
+After the successful implementation of the COLIPRI Project Phase 1 (2012-2018), the Phase 2 was planned in order to further consolidate Colombia's national intellectual property system to increase innovation, competitiveness, and economic diversification.
 Quick project facts Project duration Oct.
 2019 - Dec.
-2024 Total budget CHF 1,500,000.00 Donor agency Swiss State Secretariat for Economic Affairs SECO Implementing partners - Swiss Federal Institute of Intellectual Property IPI - Colombian Superintendence of Industry and Commerce SIC - Colombian National Directorate for Copyright DNDA Colombia country context Population: 52 million Area: 1,138,910 km Annual GDP growth: 7.5% Annual GDP per capita PPP: USD 20'287
+2024 Total budget CHF 1,500,000.00 Donor agency Swiss State Secretariat for Economic Affairs SECO Implementing partners - Swiss Federal Institute of Intellectual Property IPI - Colombian Superintendence of Industry and Commerce SIC - Colombian National Directorate for Copyright DNDA Colombia country context Population: 52 million Area: 1,138,910 km2 Annual GDP growth: 7.5% Annual GDP per capita PPP: USD 20287 Objectives The COLIPRI Project Phase 2 includes following objectives: